Woodland Park Boy Returns Home Moments After Burglars Flee With Valuables

 A Woodland Park youngster narrowly missed coming face-to-face with a burglar who'd broken into his home after posing as a pizza deliveryman.

-The boy and other youths were watching football at the residence off the corner of Taft and Rockland avenues when the thieves showed up the first time, his parent said.
+The boy and other youths were watching football at the residence off the corner of Taft and Rockland avenues when the thieves showed up the first time, his father said.

 "One guy pretended to be pizza delivery guy, while the other waited inside what I believe was a black GMC Envoy," the homeowner said.
 "They told one of the kids, 'Sorry, wrong address' and left."